 What Are the Principles of Operational Risk Management?

-- Don’t take on any risk that is not necessary.
+- Don’t take on unnecessary risks.

 - Address risks at the appropriate level.